MCP HubMCP Hub

 }

-• A valid kubeconfig file with contexts configured.
+2. A valid kubeconfig file with contexts configured

-• Access to a Kubernetes cluster configured for kubectl (e.g., minikube, Rancher Desktop, GKE, etc.).
+3. Access to a Kubernetes cluster configured for kubectl (e.g. minikube, Rancher Desktop, GKE, etc.)

-• Helm v3 installed and in your PATH (optional).
+4. Helm v3 installed and in your PATH (optional if you don't plan to use Helm)

 Usage with mcp-chat

-mcp-chat is a CLI chat client for MCP servers that allows interaction with the Kubernetes server.
+mcp-chat is a CLI chat client for MCP servers.
+Use it to interact with the Kubernetes server:

 npx mcp-chat --server "npx mcp-server-kubernetes"

-Alternatively, use your existing Claude Desktop configuration file:
+Alternatively, pass your existing Claude Desktop configuration file:

 npx mcp-chat --config "~/Library/Application Support/Claude/claude_desktop_config.json"